Nsttt/instagram-clone/README.md

 For styling **TailwindCSS** is being used.
 I really enjoyed working with it thanks to the ease of use it features.

 Finally, it uses **Jest** and **react-testting-library** for tests and also features **Cypress** for E2E testing.

+You can read more about its development on my [portfolio article](https://nstlopez.com/project/instagram-clone).

 ## Getting Started